Skip to main content

 If you have an EV, Intelligent Octopus Go or Octopus Go may deserve a close look because overnight charging can dominate the household economics.
 If you have solar and a battery, Agile or an import/export setup may be more relevant than Cosy alone.

-There is no single best Octopus tariff for every low-carbon home.
+There is no single right Octopus tariff for every low-carbon home.
 A heat pump, EV, solar array and home battery all pull usage into different windows, so the right answer depends on what uses the most electricity and when.

 When Cosy may not be right